Wattpad: Acquisition by Naver

+In January 2021, Wattpad announced that it would be acquired by Naver Corporation in a $600 million cash-and-stock deal.
+Together with Naver's other platform, WEBTOON, the acquisition of Wattpad has extended the company's global reach to 166 million people worldwide.
+In an interview, Lau states: "It's also been very clear from Naver, and we agree, that we should operate as independently as possible."
+Wattpad will remain headquartered in Canada and under its current leadership.

+Platform Overview

+According to a June 2009 Wattpad press release, the application had been downloaded over 5 million times.
+In March 2009, an iPhone version was released.
+This was followed by the launch of BlackBerry App World in April 2009, on Android in June 2009, and on Apple in April 2010.
+In December 2015, a Windows version was also released.
+Currently, Wattpad has more than 90 million users who collectively spend 15 billion minutes each month using Wattpad.
+As of 2018, there are more than 400 million fan fiction uploads.

-Sister Apps
+Sister apps

-In February 2015 Wattpad launched a second standalone app called "After Dark".
-The app focuses specifically on the romance genre and is intended for adult readers.
+In February 2015, Wattpad launched a second standalone app called "After Dark".
+The app focuses on the romance genre and is intended for adult readers.

-On February 21, 2017, Wattpad launched a chat stories app called Tap, which offers stories in the form of text messages as if reading a private conversation on someone else's phone.
+In February 2017, Wattpad launched a chat stories app called Tap, which offers stories in the form of text messages as if reading a private conversation on someone else's phone.
 The app was an early success, with over 240 million taps in the first few weeks after the launch.
-On July 28, 2017, Tap launched 'Tap Originals', a series of original stories produced by writers every week, with some of these series working on an episode-by-episode basis.
+On July 28, 2017, Tap launched "Tap Originals."
+This was a series of original stories produced by writers every week, with some of these series working on an episode-by-episode basis.